Nyexaas/Slick-Waybar/To_Do.md

 Disable the message about which output is used.

 > [!NOTE]
-> Pwcontrol seems to not have the bug of random audio changes, but still countains a bunch of bug.
+> Pwvucontrol seems to not have the bug of random audio changes, but still countains a bunch of error messages.